GlitchHunterCoder/Bloxd-Async/README.md

 # User Notes

 ## All User Features
+ - TS functions
    - `TS.add`: adds a new task to the TaskScheduler
    - `TS.tick`: used in tick callback
+ - small addons
    - `sleep`: makes code sleep for N milliseconds before continuing operation
    - `setTimeout, setInterval`: sets a Timeout (code which runs after N milliseconds) or Interval (code which runs at every N millisecond interval)
    - `clearTimeout, clearInterval`: clears a Timeout or Interval
    - `queueMicrotask, nextTick, override, idle`: executes code at a different priority level, namely: 1, 2, Infinity, and -Infinity respectively
    - `await`: pauses the current code and runs function until its finished before giving result back to main function
+ - Packages added (can be removed)
    - Custom `Promise`: sets code which will either resolve or reject at a future point in time
    - `Channel`: allows code to communicate with each other across task instances
    - `ThreadManager`: allows code to be ran in a seperate task before being handed back to the main task

 ---